Top Ten Animals You Would Like to Rate Most

 9. Bear

 Bears are carnivoran mammals of the family Ursidae.
 They are classified as caniforms, or dog-like carnivorans.
-Although only eight species of bears are extant, they are widespread, inhabiting a wide variety of environments across the Northern Hemisphere and parts of the Southern Hemisphere.
-Bears are... read more
+Although only eight bear species are extant, they are widespread and inhabit a variety of environments across the Northern Hemisphere and parts of the Southern Hemisphere.
+Bears are found in... read more

 Not really sure what to give them but I think it's interesting how there are only 8 species but they are so different from each other.